 Prostate Cancer – Locally Recurrent

-If the PSA rises after prostatectomy, the first step is to see if there is in any detectable evidence of recurrent prostate cancer by undergoing various radiological examinations such as bone scan, CT scans, and possibly and MRI of the pelvis.
+If the PSA rises after prostatectomy, the first step is to see if there is any detectable evidence of recurrent prostate cancer by undergoing various radiological examinations such as bone scan, CT scans, and possibly, an MRI of the pelvis.
 Often there will be nothing apparent on these scans, despite a rising PSA.
 One treatment option is to deliver radiation to the area where the prostate used to, the prostatic fossa.
 This radiation is standardly done over several weeks using IMRT.
 The same type of radiation is often given immediately after prostatectomy if there are adverse pathological features such as a positive surgical margin or growth of the tumor through the prostate.

 Occasionally, there is recurrent prostate cancer that is apparent on imaging studies such as an MRI of the pelvis.
-In this situation, Cyberknife radiosurgery can be used to treat recurrent tumor in the pelvis.
+In this situation, Cyberknife radiosurgery can be used to treat a recurrent tumor in the pelvis.
 This treatment can be considered among the range of options to be discussed with your physician.

 Prostate Cancer – Local, Advanced, and Unfavorable

-Escalated dose of radiation in the form of external beam radiation (IMRT) plus internal radiation (brachytherapy) or Cyberknife can be delivered along with ADT for the optimal combined approach for treatment of locally advanced prostate cancer.
+An escalated dose of radiation in the form of external beam radiation (IMRT) plus internal radiation (brachytherapy) or Cyberknife can be delivered along with ADT for the optimal combined approach for treatment of locally advanced prostate cancer.
 Although brachytherapy has standardly been used for additional ‘boost’ radiation to the prostate, Cyberknife Stereotactic Body Radiation Therapy offers an attractive alternative to brachytherapy as there is no need for anesthesia or the placement of multiple treatment catheters into the prostate.